arianehanbi/databricks/README.md

 <br>

 # Create Table as Select (CTAS)
-CTEs like those in the cell above are temporary and cannot be queried again.
-In the next cell, we demonstrate how you create a table using the common table expression syntax.
+- CTEs like those in the cell above are temporary and cannot be queried again.
+- Here, we demonstrate how you create a table using the common table expression syntax.
 ```
 CREATE TABLE DeviceData
 USING parquet